rgdevops123/devopswebnl/README.md

     SQLALCHEMY_TRACK_MODIFICATIONS=False

-### Source your devopsweb profile file commands "flask" and "gunicorn".
+### Source your devopsweb profile for commands "flask" and "gunicorn".

     $ . ./.env.sh